Journey Gong is a New York-based artist who presents his poetic interpretations of cultural landscapes through photography.

 Gong takes special interest in the drama and composition of his photographs, and the visual excitement of light, color and space.
 Guided by the creative writing process he developed during his academic training, his serialized photographs are concise and rich in emotion.
 From creating the concept, to finalizing the image selection, he often works on a series for years.
 Based on a common theme, each image within a series can stand alone as a visual poem, or form a narrative when displayed together.

-Gong’s works has been featured on The Christian Science Monitor Weekly Magazine, Lost At E Minor, Objects Magazine, Sixth Fitch, and We and the Color, and are held in private collections in New York, San Francisco, St. Louis, London, Beijing, Hong Kong, Dubai and other cities around the world.
+Gong’s works has been featured on The Christian Science Monitor Weekly Magazine, Lost At E Minor, Objects Magazine, Sixth Fitch, and We and the Color, and are held in private collections in New York, Los Angeles, San Francisco, St. Louis, London, Vancouver, Beijing, Hong Kong, Dubai and other cities around the world.